 Main Detection Controls & Modes

-The Main Detection Controls efficiently and easily offer way to tweak the Sibilants Detection Algorithm.
+The Main Detection Controls offer an efficient and easy way to tweak the Sibilants Detection Algorithm.

 main_controls.png

-Choose the Mode best suited for the source, set the Sensitivity to detect the sibilants, and adjust the Amount to vary the sibilant processing degree… It’s as simple as that!
+Choose the best Mode for your source, set the Sensitivity to control how much sibilance is detected, and adjust the Amount to fine-tune the degree of processing — it's that simple!

 Mode

 • Solo Vocal: Ideal for all kinds of vocal tracks, spoken or sung.
-The sibilant detection is applied to both the left and right channels equally.
-In this mode, the effect of the Auto spans a wide frequency range to automatically smooth out peaky resonances of the sibilants.
+Detection is applied equally to both left and right channels.
+In this mode, Auto covers a wide frequency range to smooth out peaky sibilant resonances.

 Sensitivity